miniman13/videngwiki/software/audinate/dante-virtual-soundcard.md

 ### 10Gb Ethernet on macOS
 Dante Virtual Soundcard (transmission) does not work on any 10Gb ethernet ports on macOS.
 You'll have to use a Thunderbolt to 1Gb Ethernet adaptor if you're using a machine that has a 10Gb ethernet port. http://duc.avid.com/showthread.php?t=410371
 The reason for this is the 10Gbps Ethernet port on macOS does not support PtP (Dante Clock) correctly, rendering it useless for Dante.
 This is an Apple hardware/driver issue which also impacts other protocols that need PtP clocking, and with nothing Audinate can do to fix it.
-(Apple may have fixed this is Big Sur – untested)
+(According to Audinate, Apple fixed this issue in macOS 12 Monterey)